1. Instructions for installing and uninstalling emicroml

 1.1.2.
 Installing emicroml using conda

+Before proceeding, make sure that you have activated the (virtual) conda environment in which you intend to install said package.
 For Windows systems, users must install PyTorch separately prior to following the remaining instructions below.

 To install emicroml using the conda package manager, run the following command: